 "Non-ratepayer in-kind funds" refers to monetary contributions offered for free (e.g., through a grant or donation)

-"Non-ratepayer in-kind contributions" refers to goods, services (e.g. human capacity), and other tangible assets that are provided for free or at less than the usual charge
+"Non-ratepayer in-kind contributions" refers to goods, services (e.g., human capacity), and other tangible assets that are provided for free or at less than the usual charge

 These definitions should be used together to develop a single total dollar value for both non-ratepayer in-kind funds and non-ratepayer in-kind contributions to be reported for this Indicator.
 In Meeting #8, the Working Group clarified its interpretation of the slash in the Indicator language to mean “both, and.”
 Thus, the Working Group finds it reasonable to also report separate dollar values to differentiate between non-ratepayer in-kind funds and non-ratepayer in-kind contributions as an additional level of granularity.